allen-michael-tan/Cardboard-bear/README.md

 ## Final Product

+Below are an image of the finished cardboard bear project and a short video of the bear in operation.

 ![Final product]()

-Youtube of bear in action
+*Finished project*

 [![Product video](https://img.youtube.com/vi//0.jpg)](https://youtu.be/)

+*Short video of the bear in action*